Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 “After turning down the barrel, we jacket a 416R Stainless steel match barrel in a roll-wrapped carbon fiber sleeve and load it under tension.
 95% of the carbon fiber does not touch the stainless steel creating air gaps and allowing air to foil around the steel and cool the barrel faster.
 We use this jacketing method rather than wrapping the barrel in carbon fiber because this method of wrapping has been proven to trap heat and cause delamination.
 The carbon fiber we use is specially designed to move at the same expansion rate as 416R stainless steel.”

-So, to recap, you have a barrel that sheds heat fast even when compared to other carbon fiber barrels.
-This means you have a barrel that can stand up to some truly impressive round counts without a break, and it still won’t heat up.
+So, to recap, you have a barrel that sheds heat fast, even when compared to other carbon fiber barrels.
+This means you have a barrel that can stand up to some truly impressive round counts without a break.

-If you’re one of the chosen few that get to run full-auto guns, I’d highly recommend BSF barrels as the best way to let loose those mag dumps without stressing your rifling or heating your barrel.
+If you’re into shooting fast or running full-auto guns, I’d highly recommend BSF barrels as the best way to let loose those mag dumps without stressing your rifling or heating your barrel.

-But as with all the manufacturers here, the quality, the materials, and the sheer engineering that go into these things makes it worth the cost of admission if you’re looking for the highest performance barrels around.
+But as with all the manufacturers here, the quality, the materials, and the sheer engineering that go into these things make it worth the cost of admission if you’re looking for the highest-performance barrels around.

 Prices accurate at time of writing